 Wildfire and Smoke

 While it is possible to mitigate some of the effects of wildfire and smoke through forest management practices, these are generally not local nor community efforts.
 For this reason, our recommendations are focused primarily on adaptation as it is something every Montana community can and should consider in their climate action plan.
-The main adaptation strategy for dealing with wildfire is to improve health indoors and outside.
+The main adaptation strategy for dealing with wildfire is to improve air quality indoors and outside.
 Some examples include:

 Educate homeowners about options to create safe indoor air (HEPA portable air cleaners, MERV 13 air filters or HVAC systems)